No results for ""

 Instead, discuss your overall goals for flag health as a team.
 You can talk through the flag lifecycle and decide on organizational standards for topics including naming conventions, tags, making flags permanent, and deprecating, archiving, and deleting flags.

 LaunchDarkly provides the options to deprecate, archive, and delete flags.
 We strongly recommend deprecating or archiving flags rather than deleting them, because an archived flag's history remains in your LaunchDarkly project.
-To learn how, read Deprecating, archiving, and deleting flags.
+To learn more, read Flag statuses and lifecycle stages.

 Deprecate or archive flags instead of deleting them whenever possible